 March 07, 2018 – Opening New Place2Be Headquarters – Catherine, The Duchess of Cambridge officially opened the new headquarters of children’s mental health charity Place2Be in London, England.
 Catherine met staff, counsellors, teachers and school leaders who’ll be use the centre as well as pupils from Albion Primary School who took part in an exercise on ‘friendship’ which is part of the latest training for school-based counselling.
 The Duchess also offered a few words praising everyone for their work to support school leaders and parents, and for being at the forefront of efforts to give every child the best start in life.

-February 05, 2019 – The Duchess of Cambridge Visits London Schools – The Duchess of Cambridge visited Lavender Primary School in support of Children’s Mental Health Week.
+February 05, 2019 – The Duchess of Cambridge Visits London Schools – The Duchess of Cambridge visited Lavender Primary School in support of Children’s Mental Health Week which is run by Place2Be.
 During her visit, The Duchess met teachers and students taking part in Children’s Mental Health Week activities and sat in on two different lessons focusing on the importance of physical and mental health.
 Her Royal Highness also watched pupils taking part in the school’s Daily Mile challenge which teaches children about the importance of being active.
 The Duchess then joined a group of parents talking about the challenges of putting in place good routines and habits around sleep, screen-time, healthy eating and exercise.

 May 07, 2019 – The Duke And Duchess Of Cambridge Launch The King’s Cup Regatta – The Duke and Duchess of Cambridge made a previously unannounced visit to Cutty Sark, to launch The King’s Cup Regatta.
 The event coincided with the announcement that The Duke and Duchess will host the new annual sailing event in August on the Isle of Wight as well as go head to head as skippers of individual sailing boats in an eight boat regatta race, to raise awareness and funds for eight of their Patronages.
 The winning team will be awarded The King’s Cup, a historic trophy first presented by King George V at Cowes’ Royal Yacht Squadron in 1920.
 The Duchess’s chosen charities are Action on Addiction, Place2Be, The Anna Freud National Centre for Children and Families, and The Royal Foundation in connection with Her Royal Highness’s Early Years programme.
 During their visit The Duke and Duchess joined children from Place2Be in trying out sailing simulators and they also unveiled the King’s Cup.
 Upon their departure they took a moment to greet crowds in an impromptu walkabout.